-

 Comprehensive Exams:

-- Art history (exam with Prof. Cooney)
+- Art history and architecture of Egypt and Nubia (exam with Prof. Cooney)

 Requirements for PhD Degree